davet2001/dhw_monitor/README.md

 So the question is complex.

 ## The solution
-I connected a series of sensors to the tank allowing reporting of the temperature at 7 levels.
+Connected a series 7 of DS18B20 sensors to the tank via a sonoff TH16 allowing reporting of the temperature at 7 levels.
+Asside: I made a small cgi script https://github.com/davet2001/miscellaneous/blob/master/dhw_tank.cgi that visuallises this.

+Then an ESPhome controlled AZ-Touch box mounted on the wall displays a picture of the tank, ranging from red to blue showing the 'level' of hot water.
+On top of this tank is the estimated number of litres of 40degC water available, as well as the approx number of baths this produces.

+The aim: people look at this display before deciding to boost the water with gas.